 The trial is relatively informal compared to a normal trial.
 This allows the trials to be conducted in a much more informal fashion.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
 Trials generally are pretty short (15-20 minutes).
 However, if a party wishes for a jury trial, it will likely last a few hours.

 We recommend contacting the Hale County court clerk before proceeding down to the courthouse to file your action.
 The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
 It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Can I file my case in small claims court?

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-You cannot seek injunctive relief.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This would be called injunctive relief.
+You are unable to seek injunctive or equitable relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This type of relief would be injunctive relief.